The former Institute of Anatomy in Innsbruck houses an impressive collection of skeletons and skulls

 The collection with its 1,800 objects includes also old anatomical tools.
 The dry specimens of Ferdinand Hochstetter (1896-1908) and the skull collection are really particularities of the museum.
 The latter also includes the artfully painted ossuary skulls which are from various mountain regions of Austria, mainly from Hallstatt in Upper Austria and the Tyrolean Paznauntal valley.
 A particular skeleton is the one of the giant Nikolaus Haidl.
 It was found in 1866 in a crypt of the St Jacob Cathedral and is characterized by its height of 2.25 metres.

 The University of Innsbruck was already founded in 1672 under Emperor Leopold I., therefore it was named "Leopold Franzens University" until 2003.
 Between 1887 and 1889 the Institute of Anatomy was arranged.
 By the way: Did you know, that in the Institute of Anatomy in Innsbruck also Oetzi, the world renowned Ice Man, was studied for seven years (1991-1998)?

 - Müllerstrasse road 59 - 6020 - Innsbruck

 Despite careful control we cannot guarantee the correctness of the provided data.

-The Museum of Anatomy Innsbruck is open only on request: Thursdays from 3.30 pm to 6 pm, except on public holidays.
-Guided tours on request by writing at email@example.com.
+The Innsbruck Museum of Anatomy stays open all year round on Thursday afternoons, except on public holidays.
+Guided tours only on request by writing at email@example.com.